Charlie Chaplin

 He is considered as one of most important figures in history of film industry.

-Chaplin co-founded company United Artists (1919).
+He co-founded company United Artists in 1919.

-Was a friend of Winston Spencer Churchill.
+He was friend with Winston Spencer Churchill.

 He loved to play tennis and golf.